 I have some qualms.
-I hope that these things, aren't all subsumed by the marketing departments of various companies.
-Like we've seen happen with, you know, like dev ops originally was a philosophy.
-And now it's a Microsoft Azure product name.
-I don't.
-I can't even wrap my head around that much less people with the title DevOps, sorry.
-I'm not trying to be insulting to anyone.
-They're just like I'm old.
-And you know, that journey that term's taken, um, you know, it's fine language evolves.
+I hope that these things aren't all subsumed by the marketing departments of various companies like we've seen happen with, like dev ops originally was a philosophy, and now it's a Microsoft Azure product name.
+I can't even wrap my head around that, much less people with the title dev ops.
+Sorry, I'm not trying to be insulting to anyone.
+I'm old, and that journey, that term's taken.
+It's fine, language evolves.
 I get that.
-I just hope it doesn't happen with things like observability or chaos engineering or resilience engineering, um, or even just the word reliability itself.
-Right.
-I see it very often get conflated with availability and they're very different things.
-Um, so yeah, I'm excited about a lot.
-What's going on, uh, slightly pensive, uh, hoping that the, uh, uh, popularity of some of these things doesn't ultimately, become their downfall.
-Uh, but, you know, I think it's actually a really, really cool time to be in the reliability space to be in the space of, you know, how can we make these global scale distributed multi-component deep systems?
+I just hope it doesn't happen with things like observability or chaos engineering or resilience engineering.
+Or even just the word reliability itself, right?
+I see it very often get conflated with availability, and they're very different things.

-How can we make our complex systems?
-How can we make them reliable?
+So yeah, I'm excited about a lot that's going on.
+Slightly pensive, hoping that the popularity of some of these things doesn't ultimately become their downfall.
+But I think it's actually a really, really cool time to be in the reliability space, to be in this space of how can we make these global scale, distributed, multi-component, deep systems, how can we make our complex systems, how can we make them reliable?
 How can we make them more useful to our users as well as the people that have to maintain them?
 I'm generally pretty optimistic.

 Patrick Higgins: Awesome.
-Well on that note, because I think that's a beautiful note to end this on.
-Thanks so much.
-Thanks for joining us today, Alex.
+Well on that note, because I think that's a beautiful note to end this on, thanks so much for joining us today, Alex.

 Alex Hidalgo: Thanks so much.
 I had a blast being here.